aceOfModernElectronis/Ananke-Arduino-library/README.md

 # Ananke-Arduino-library
-This library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT.
+This library provides a client for doing simple publish/subscribe messaging with Ananke IOT platform that supports MQTT.
 A full API document is given in the API documentation of Ananke Arduino Library.txt file

 ## Examples